werbna/Simon-Sed/README.md

 I have used the website [myFreeCodeCamp](https://github.com/beaucarnes/simon-game) for research in creating the game.
 I needed an understanding of what to expect my game too look like and how it would work and reworked code around that. using different iterations to deepen my understanding.

+I was given the variables, and i built my game around that. this is just practice for myself. thank you for trying it out NERDS